UPPMAX/programming_formalisms/docs/literature/README.md

 ## Summary of `[Ram, 2013]`

-This paper supplies these 8 use cases for Git in science:
+This open-access paper supplies these 8 use cases for Git in science.

 - Lab notebook
 - Facilitating collaboration